FAQ

 The NCDNCR will coordinate the review of land eligibility, relying on other agencies with relevant expertise for certification.
 Detailed review criteria will be available later this summer.

-A self-contained or summary appraisal report in accordance with Uniform Standards of Professional Appraisal Practice is required to be submitted to the Department of Revenue.
+An appraisal report that conforms with the Uniform Standards of Professional Appraisal Practice is required to be submitted to the NCDOR.
 For fee simple absolute donations of real property, the county’s appraised value, as adjusted by the sales assessment ratio may be submitted in lieu of an appraisal report.
+The landowner is responsible for maintaining and submitting records to the NCDOR to substantiate the value of the claim.

 How much credit is allowed per donation?